-sharing.
-This is a category of threshold cryptosystems, in which a secret s is divided into n parts, and at least t shares are required to reconstruct s.
-Such a system is written as a (t,n) threshold system.
-Shamir's secret sharing scheme is a famous example of a secret sharing scheme, which uses polynomial interpolation.
+party (Zyskind, Nathan, and Pentland 2015).
+Just like most blockchain-based systems, it uses a DHT that stores references to the data. sMPC is used by splitting date between nodes and performing computation on these nodes without transferring any information from one node to another.
+Each node has a piece of seemingly random data, that is useless on its own.
+In general, sMPC systems are based on secret sharing.
+This is a category of threshold cryptosystems, in which a secret s is divided into s parts, and at least s shares are required to reconstruct s.
+Such a system is written as a s s sharing scheme is a famous example of a secret sharing scheme, which uses polynomial interpolation.
 The Enigma platform provides an API which facilitates the uses of a sharing scheme based on Shamir's scheme.
 In total, there are three decentralized databases in the system: the public ledger, the DHT and the sMPC database.
 Nodes are compensated for their computational resources via computation fees.